(866) 615-9507

 Insurance companies are in the business of making money.
 No matter what the insurance company representative says, they’re not on your side.
 To protect their bottom line, insurers sometimes place claimants under surveillance.
 They do this to try to find evidence that their claim should be denied or their benefits should be terminated.

-Through surveillance, the insurance company hopes to find evidence inconsistent with your description of your condition and its limitations.
+The insurance company hopes to find evidence inconsistent with your condition description and its limitations through surveillance.
 For example, they may try to get proof that you are more mobile than you claim to be.
 And even if the activity the insurance company “catches” you engaging in is in line with your doctor’s limitations, it may still try to use it out of context to deny your claim.

 Types of Surveillance Tactics Used by Insurance Companies